-It felt like my body was stuck in the same response pattern, similar to a record with a skip in it that keeps playing the same part of the song.
-I dropped something on my foot, ouch it hurt and I felt a stabbing sharp pain.
-Then my body told me to move my left foot so the muscles in my left leg contracted, then my foot was bleeding so my body decreased the blood flow.
-With less blood flow it made my leg and foot feel cold and then it started swelling.
-The contraction of the muscles in my leg were so tight it was hard for me to initiate movement or complete movements.
-My foot would often stick when I walked.
-This cycle kept repeating itself over and over again, I could feel it.
-I believe RSD is our body repeating these exaggerated responses.
-This repetitiveness is very frustrating, very painful, and very stressful.
-A body under continual stress in a heightened fight or flight response leads to extra pressure on our all our body systems including our immune system.
+It felt like my body was stuck in the same response pattern, similar to a record with a skip in it that keeps playing the same part of the song over and over.
+I dropped something on my foot, ouch, it hurt, and I felt a stabbing, sharp pain.
+Then my body told me to move my left foot so the muscles in my left leg contracted.
+Since my foot was bleeding, my body decreased the blood flow.
+With reduced blood flow, my leg and foot felt cold, and then they started to swell.

-Lets look at how amazing the body really is.
+Let’s look at how amazing the body really is.
 For example, when we injure our arm, a pain signal is sent to our brain alerting it that something is wrong.
 This initial pain signal can vary depending on the type of injury that has occurred to your arm.
-The pain signal being sent can be mild, sharp, stabbing, shooting, burning or a combination of these signals.
-The body then quickly assesses the damage and if we cut ourselves the body monitors the blood flow going to the arm, then the body will restrict and/or contract the muscles to the arm so we can move the arm out of harm’s way.
-Our heart beats faster, our breath is quicker, some of us may start sweating, while others may shiver.
-All of these responses by the body occur in a matter of seconds and I feel in the case of RSD / CRPS seem to keep on occurring long after the initial injury heals.
+The pain signal being sent can be mild, sharp, stabbing, shooting, burning, or a combination of these signals.

-Experts say RSD was first noticed during the civil war when it was called causalgia.
-Now RSD / CRPS is classified as Type I or Type II.
-Type one is often the result of tissue injury with no nerve damage or injury while Type II is clearly associated with a nerve injury or damage.
+Experts say Complex Regional Pain Syndrome (CRPS) was first recognized during the Civil War, when it was referred to as causalgia.
+Now, RSD / CRPS is classified as Type I or Type II.
+Type I is often the result of tissue injury with no nerve damage or injury, while Type II is associated with a nerve injury or damage.
 Both Type I and II have the same symptoms.
-RSD affects both men and women, yet women are more likely to get it.
+RSD affects everyone; however, it appears that women are more likely to get it.

 - Burning Pain.